 *Expert tip* Here we’ve linked some awesome and FREE tools to help your headline drive traffic, encourage shares, and show up in search results!
 Here is CoSchedule’s analyzer tool and Inbound Now’s headline generator.

-Crafting a perfect lead paragraph
+How to write an effective blog by Crafting a perfect lead paragraph

 First impressions matter, so we don’t waste time with unnecessary details.

 People on the internet have a limited attention span at the best of times, so we start with a quote, a question, or a bold statement.
 You only have one shot, so make it count!